Too often, people spend far too much on studio monitors…while completely studio monitor placement.

 1. Your head should form an equilateral triangle with your monitors

 The following diagram shows how it should look:

-The logic here is: Without a standard in place, stereo image widths may vary drastically from one studio to another.
+The logic here is: Without an industry standard mixing position, stereo image widths may vary drastically from one studio to another.

 To solve this problem…the equilateral triangle method was likely devised as an easy-to-remember rule that offers a good compromise between too-wide and too-narrow.